UniversalDependencies/UD_Irish-Cadhan/README.md

 [modern Irish treebank](https://github.com/UniversalDependencies/UD_Irish-IDT),
 projecting the annotations back to the source texts, and then manually correcting the results.
-Full details are available in (Scannell, 2022).
+Full details are available in Scannell (2022).

 # Bardic segment

-The Cadhan treebank includes a late Early Modern Irish syllabic (“bardic”) poem entitled
+A late Early Modern Irish syllabic (“bardic”) poem entitled
 <em>Mo mhallacht ort, a shaoghail</em> (“My curse on you, world”, c.
-1655),
+1655)
+was subsequently added to the Cadhan Aonair pre-standard treebank, also using the pipeline described in Scannell (2022).
-consisting of 1004 tokens.
-The text was converted to a UD treebank by Dr Theodorus Fransen as part of a [CLS INFRA](https://clsinfra.io/) TNA fellowship at ÚFAL, Charles University, Prague (CZ), between September and December 2022.
+The text consists of 1004 tokens and was converted to a UD treebank by Dr Theodorus Fransen as part of a [CLS INFRA](https://clsinfra.io/) TNA fellowship at ÚFAL,
+Charles University, Prague (CZ), between September and December 2022.
 The version of the poem contained in the treebank is based on a lightly edited transcription available at https://bardic.celt.dias.ie/displayPoem.php?firstLineID=1387.
 Each of the 42 quatrains corresponds to one sentence (with the prefixed identifier `bardic_1387-`), with sentence 43 constituting _closure_ (a repetition of (part of) the first line of the poem).